MR

 • You fully understand the risks involved with purchasing ETFs with 100% equity fund and are using this ETF in combination with your overall investment strategy,

-• And also, understand that if you’re using this ETF in combination with other fixed-income funds, you must rebalance your asset mix at set time intervals.
+• Also, understand that if you’re using this ETF in combination with other fixed-income funds, you must rebalance your asset mix at set time intervals.

 In that case, you should consider buying VFV ETF.